thoughtbot/guides/best-practices/README.md

   `_path` suffixes for named routes everywhere else.
 * Validate the associated `belongs_to` object (`user`), not the database column (`user_id`).
+* Use `db/seeds.rb` for data that is required in all environments.
+* Use `dev:prime` rake task for development environment seed data.

 [`.ruby-version`]: https://gist.github.com/fnichol/1912050
 [redirects]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30